 |Push the mango flesh upwards from underneath the skin.
 Eat the cubes and enjoy!|

-If there’s quite a lot of fruit left on the stone, cut it away with a knife and use it as a puree.
-Add the puree to a smoothie or use it as a topping for yoghurt or low-fat ice cream.
+If there’s quite a lot of fruit left on the stone, cut it away with a knife and use it in a puree.
+Add your puree to a smoothie, or use as a topping for yoghurt or low-fat ice cream.

 Mangoes start off green and develop their yellow, orange or red colour as they mature.
-Before you buy a mango, sniff around a bit!
-If a mango has no aroma, it may not have any flavour.
-Ripe mangoes have a pleasant, fruity aroma from the stem end.
+Before you buy a mango, sniff around a little!
+If a mango has no aroma, chances are it won’t have any flavour.
+Ripe mangoes have a pleasant, fruity smell around their stem.

-Store unripe mangoes at room temperature for a few days and they will ripen nicely.
-Once ripe, store mangoes in the fridge and eat within about three days.
+Store unripe mangoes at room temperature for a few days to allow them to ripen nicely.
+Once ripe, store mangoes in the fridge and eat within three days.

 You can also freeze mangoes.
-Cut them up first into cubes or slices and put them in a container or freezer bag.
-You can also put mango puree into ice cube trays and freeze it for a refreshing change to ice cubes with fruit juice, or add them to a smoothie.
+Firstly, cut them into cubes or slices, then put them in a container or freezer bag.
+You can also pour mango puree into ice cube trays and freeze it for a refreshing change to ice cubes with fruit juice, or add them to a smoothie once frozen.